 Vestas' annual bonus programme for all employees is based on clear and unambiguous financial targets and sub-targets.
 The targets are determined by the Board of Directors annually and distributed through general management communication and individually targeted communication.
-For all staff groups, the bonus programme has defined upper limits for payment, and no bonus is payable until the defined minimum EBIT and cash flow criteria have been met.
+For all staff groups, the bonus programme has defined upper limits for payment, and no bonus is payable until the defined minimum EBIT criteria has been met.